top of page

 Strategies for Managing Fractured & Stuck Mediports

-Fractured and stuck ports are a common complication during removal.
+Fractured and stuck ports are a common complication during port removal surgeries.
 A good rule of thumb is to routinely insert a wire through the catheter as to maintain retrieval options should something go awry.
 This has the benefit of decreasing the risk of complications as the wire reinforces the catheter during traction while also providing a safety net.
 Techniques for dealing with stuck ports include gentle traction, strategic pushing and pulling, and, if necessary, direct cut down at the venotomy site or snaring from an alternative access point for complete control.

 [Dr. Christopher Beck]